morcoslab/ProSSpeC/README.md

 ## To run:
 Download DCA.zip files from 10.5281/zenodo.15039890
 Run specificy.m using the unzipped parameters from DCA.zip on a protein sequence fasta.
-The protein sequence fasta must be aligned to the protease and substrates: we recommend using the webserver as it performs these alignments for you.
+The protein sequence fasta must be aligned to the protease and substrates.
+Use hmmer and the files from HMM.zip in Zenodo to perform the alignments.
+The concatenate the protease and substrate (in that order).
+We recommend using the webserver as it performs the alignments and calculations for you.

 ## To cite:
 Identification and engineering of highly active Potyviral proteases using co-evolutionary models.